TDG-Platform/docs/AComp-GBDX.md

 ### Quickstart

 **Example Script:** These basic settings will run AComp on a Landsat8 image.
-See also examples listed under the optional settings below.
+See also examples listed under the [Advanced Options](#advanced-options).

     # Run atmospheric compensation on Landsat8 data
     from gbdxtools import Interface